16 Activities for Boys

 10. Board Games and Video Games

-Video games can be fun for all ages, and this is one area where your son may soon be able to beat you.
-Read the reviews before you choose, and make sure to choose games that are age-appropriate.
-You’ll also want to offer your child a variety of games, some that are educational and some that are purely for fun.
-You can find free apps for phones and tablets and also find some free games online.
-You may have to navigate ads, but if the games are worthwhile, you can usually buy ad-free versions.
+Try to provide your boy with a variety of games, some that are educational and others that are purely for fun.
+There are a multitude of free apps for phones and tablets, as well as a good deal of free games online.
+Occasionally, you may need to navigate ads, but if the games are worthwhile, you can usually buy ad-free versions.

 11. Nature Activities